fffaraz/FileZilla/README.md

 # FileZilla

-This is a fork of FileZilla, mirrored from the project's official Subversion repository.
+This is an unofficial fork of FileZilla, mirrored from the project's official Subversion repository.

 ## What's changed